Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 East-West routing considerations for AA deployment

-As mentioned in the introduction discussing the models, east-west traffic requires additional provisions - similar to the DNAT considerations discussed above.
+As also mentioned in the introduction discussing the models, east-west traffic requires additional provisions - similar to the DNAT considerations discussed above.

 This is needed as the TGW uses the state-unaware BGP Equal Cost Multi-Pathing (ECMP) algorithm to distribute traffic over the available firewall nodes, which could cause asynchronous routing scenarios in which return traffic can't be guaranteed to return to the firewall node that processed the outgoing traffic, resulting in broken TCP sessions.

-This causes the TGW to no longer populate both firewall nodes as viable next-hop targets into the propagated route tables, preferring to only fill in the one with the lowest path cost, which ultimately enables the firewall nodes to act as an Active-Active pair for inbound and outbound north-south traffic, while operating like an active-passive HA setup for east-west traffic.
+This causes the TGW to no longer populate both firewall nodes as viable next-hop targets into the propagated route tables, preferring to only populate the one with the lowest path cost, which ultimately enables the firewall nodes to act as an Active-Active pair for inbound and outbound north-south traffic, while operating like an active-passive HA setup for east-west traffic.

 The steps involved are as follows: